How can you make money from your hobby?

-In our previous article ‘How to turn your hobby into a business’, we talked you through some of the basic things you’ll need to consider before trying to make money from your hobby.
-Here, we’re going to help you understand some of the practical steps you’d need to take in order to get yourself set up in business.
+In this article, we’re going to help you understand some of the practical steps you’d need to take in order to get yourself set up in business.

 Finding your market